Configuring Remote Live Staging¶

 Determine whether to define manually the remote URL used for the Site or Asset Library.

-(For Sites only) Select whether you want Page Versioning enabled on Public and/or Private Pages.
+(For Sites only) Select whether you want Page Versioning enabled.

 Select the data and content types you want to stage.